Ask The Expert: Week 3 Show Notes - Best Bits

 The other interesting factor here, I'm just looking down through these cases.
 In every one of these cases, at the end of the PIA, any negative equity that was in the house was written off.
 In some cases were Mortgage to Rent that was appropriate, we incorporated Mortgage to Rent into the Personal Insolvency Arrangements to deal with any other debts that somebody would have.
 They come out the other end of the PIA with their house and either a continuing mortgage payment that's affordable, or as social housing tenant renting through Mortgage to Rent, both with no other debt whatsoever.”

-Who agrees to write debt off and will it come back against the people in years to come?
+Who agrees to write debt off and will it come back against me?

 Tara Cheevers (PIP) on GB FM: